 Wondering How Long Drugs Stay in Your System Could Be a Sign of Other Problems

 In 2013, the National Institute on Drug Abuse (NIDA) estimated that 9.4 percent of the population, nearly 25 million people, had used drugs in the past month.

 Continually failing drug screenings or being unable to stop using an illicit substance in the case of an impending test might be a signal of a greater issue, one of dependency or addiction.

 Some drug tests in the workplace or by parents might be random and arbitrary without any prior notice of when they will occur.
 In these cases, there’s not much anyone can do to abstain from using drugs ahead of time.

-In other instances, like when applying for a new job, drug tests might be announced prior to testing so people can abstain from any drug use for a few weeks.
-This should be enough time to pass the test, yet many people still fail because they cannot stop using for even a few days or weeks.
+In other instances, like when applying for a new job, drug tests might be announced before testing so people can abstain from drug use for a few weeks.
+This should be enough time to pass the test, yet many people still fail because they cannot stop using it for even a few days or weeks.

-There’s no shame in seeking help for addiction of any kind, and for those who rely on drugs to cope mental health issues, recovery from addiction can also help with those issues as well.
+There’s no shame in seeking help for addiction of any kind, and for those who rely on drugs to cope with mental health issues, recovery from addiction can also help with those issues.
 Being able to stop using drugs also alleviates any apprehension about taking a drug test.